AlphaEye420/DayZ-Modwork/Loading_Screen_Vanilla/readme.md

 ## CUSTOM LOADING SCREEN for Deer Isle

-### LOADING SCREEN & HINTS + MAINMENU CHAR SCENE & LAYOUT + MENU MUSIC & AMBIENT TRACKS
+### LOADING SCREEN & HINTS + MAINMENU CHAR SCENE & LAYOUT + InGameMENU + MENU MUSIC
 !
-THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.9 / DAYZ 1.26 and only supported as such !
+THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.9 / works with DAYZ 1.27 and only supported as such !

-#### ATTENTION: DAYZ 1.25+ MUSIC**
-* Note that there are new files you need to have in order to have music work in a modded map
-* Also, the ambient music is not working for location based triggers, only menu, contaminated areas, and time of day music works
+**ATTENTION: DAYZ 1.27 UPDATES:**
+* Added one function to the end of MainMenu.c _(removes 1.27 feedback and patreon)_
+* Added day_z_ingamemenu.layout and ingamemenu.c _(removes 1.27 feedback and ip header)_
+* Added Hints Scroll box in upper right for Lobby _(the one from ingamemenu)_
+* Removed an unneeded music menu file in 5_Mission

 ### To use this template follow all of these steps - match exactly correct or it will not work:
 ~~~
 First note there is no pbo to download.
 You add your pics and music to a directory, edit text and pack your own pbo.